 The search for the group begins.
 A tent was found.
 While it was being dug out, from the bags and blankets rusks could have fallen out, and the piece of lard cut earlier by someone.
 It is unlikely that anyone will think of

 getting ready so early for the night, having plenty of time left without finishing changing clothes or done their satirical propaganda leaflet to sit down for dinner.

 In addition, I want to express my opinion on the organization and techniques of searches.
 The organization of searches from the moment I came to Ivdel Maslennikov (throwing up assaults on the route at several points) does not raise any objections.
 There is also no doubt that the practice of methodically probing the most probable locations

-safety of the frozen tourists, established by the end of my stay at the site of searches, is not in doubt either.
+safety of the frozen hikers, established by the end of my stay at the site of searches, is not in doubt either.
 I believe that this method in the conditions of a snowy winter and the existing gap in time between the death of the group and the beginning of searches was the most rational.
-Naturally, if the search began within 2 days after the death of tourists, then the best would be a free search.
+Naturally, if the search began within 2 days after the death of the hikers, then the best would have been a free search.
 Now it is only possible to say that for a faster detection of the location of bodies in the search area, it was necessary to recruit more people at the beginning.

-The question arises whether the existing practice of training tourist for expeditions is in danger.
+The question arises whether the existing practice of training hikers for expeditions is in danger.
 Unfortunately yes.

 And this is why: